chrisweb/web-audio-api-player/README.md

 # web audio API player

+## About this project

+🎶 An opensource javascript (typescript) audio player for the browser, built using the Web Audio API

+😔 there is almost no documentation yet (there is some, see next section below), to learn how to use this library I recommend you check out the source code of the [simple player example](examples/simple-player) to get started

+Want to help improve the documentation or contribute to this project by improving and fixing it, then first check out the [TODOs section](#todos-help-wanted-) below, maybe there is something in the list you want to help with.
+Any contribution, even things not listed on the TODO list are of course welcome.
+To get started check out the section ["contributing" section](#contributing) below.

 ## installation

 web audio API player is published to the [npm registry](https://npm.im/web-audio-api-player) so you can install it with either [npm](https://www.npmjs.com/get-npm) or [yarn](https://yarnpkg.com)

 `npm install web-audio-api-player`

-😔 there is almost no documentation yet (there is some, see next section below), to learn how to use this library I recommend you check out the source code of the [simple player example](examples/simple-player) to get started

-Want to help improve the documentation or contribute to this project by improving and fixing it, then first check out the [TODOs section](#todos-help-wanted-) below, maybe there is something in the list you want to help with.
-Any contribution, even things not listed on the TODO list are of course welcome.
-To get started with your own local development, check out the ["development build" section](#development-build) below.

 ## documentation